 November 16, 2023

-Crispy Honey Gochujang Wings (with Furikake Ranch)
+Crispy Air Fryer Gochujang Wings

 If you like wings with a sweet and savory sauce, then these gochujang wings are for you.
 Inspired by Korean fried chicken, these wings are crispy on the outside and might make you think they were deep-fried.
 Surprise!
 They are super easy to make in the air fryer.
-This scalable wing recipe is perfect for a holiday gathering or game day, so what are you waiting for, go buy some wings!
+This scalable wing recipe is perfect for a holiday gathering or game day.
+So, what are you waiting for?
+Go buy some wings!

 *This post is sponsored by Local Hive HoneyTM, as always, all thoughts and opinions are my own.
 Thank you for your support!